Poll: Biden Expands Lead; A Third Of Country Says It Won't Get Vaccinated

 "We have to admit and realize that there is an anti-vax movement that we have had to struggle with in this country," Fauci told the PBS NewsHour last month.
 "And I believe the solution to that would be community engagement ... because it could be lifesaving, and it certainly would be the solution to this terrible pandemic."

 The poll shows that experts like Fauci have some leverage in making the case to the public.
 Three-quarters of Americans (75%) say they trust the information they hear from public health experts a great deal or a good amount.
-State and local officials also fare well, with 62% of Americans saying they trust what they hear from them.
+State and local officials also fare well, with 62% of Americans saying they trust what they hear from those officials.

 President Trump, whose approval rating has dipped to 39% in this survey, is seen as an unreliable source of information on the pandemic.
 Just 31% say they can trust the information coming from the president.
 Less than half — 46% — say they trust what they hear from news media on it.

 On the issues, Trump trails Biden substantially on who is seen as better to handle coronavirus or race relations.
-Biden has a 53% to 37% lead on handling coronavirus, and an even wider 58% to 34% advantage on handling race relations.
+Biden has a 53% to 37% lead on handling coronavirus and an even wider 58% to 34% advantage on handling race relations.

 Trump retains a narrow, 47% to 45% edge on the economy, but that has narrowed since March when Trump had a clear 50% to 42% lead on the question in an ABC/Washington Post poll.

-Note: A previous version of this story incorrectly said that only 22% of potential Joe Biden voters cited support for him as their motivation, as opposed to voting against President Trump.
-In fact, it is 22% of would-be Trump voters who are motivated to vote against Biden.